jonburdon/calm-little-stars/README.md

 * https://cms-tc.pbskids.org/parents/expert-tips-and-advice/pressing-pause-how-mindfulness-helps-kids-hero.jpg?mtime=20181008031829
 * Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>

-## Sites used for quotations and research and downloadable pdf
+## Sites used for quotations, research and downloadable pdf
 1. https://childmind.org/article/the-art-and-science-of-mindfulness/
 2. https://parentswithconfidence.com/mindfulness-with-kids/
 3. https://mindfulnessinschools.org/wp-content/uploads/2013/02/MiSP-Research-Summary-2012.pdf

+## Thanks go to my Code Institute fellow students who have assisted me with this project :+1: :metal: